Headings

 # Columns

-In order to layout your content in columns, use the `[.column]` command to start a new column.
+To lay out your content in columns, use the `[.column]` command to start a new column.

 ```markdown